Stuart Edge

-Stuart Edgington, known as Stuart Edge, is an American actor and entertainer best known for his viral internet videos that have garnered over 500 million views and gained him a social audience of over 3 million followers.
+Stuart Edgington, known as Stuart Edge, is an American actor and entertainer best known for his internet videos.
 Stuart has been featured as a performer on Late Night with Jimmy Fallon and EXTRA with Mario Lopez and Maria Menounos.
-His videos have been mentioned on shows and websites like Good Morning America, Today, CNN, Billboard, and have also caught the eye of many celebrities like Chris Pratt, Carly Rae Jepsen, Scooter Braun, and Justin Bieber.
-In 2018, Stuart had his acting debut as John Brooke in the movie "Little Women" acting alongside Lea Thompson, Lucas Grabeel and Ian Bohen.
+In 2018, Stuart played John Brooke in the movie "Little Women".

 Early life

-Edge was born on March 27, 1989 in Utah.
+Edge was born on March 27, 1989, in Utah.
 He is a member of the Church of Jesus Christ of Latter-day Saints.
 When he was 14 his parents divorced and he moved to Mexico with his mother and brothers.
 He graduated with an associate degree from Utah Valley University.

-Edge wrote about his rise from porta potties cleaner to YouTube star in his book "On the Edge: How My Crappy Job Changed My Life".
+Edge wrote about his early life and career in his book "On the Edge: How My Crappy Job Changed My Life".

 YouTube

 "Using Siri To Get A Date/Married"

 Two years after the initial release of Siri, Edge came up with the idea to team up with his friends to do it again.
 The first video titled "Using Siri To Get A Date" was released on October 23, 2013, and the second video titled "Using Siri To Get Married" was released on September 16, 2015.